trustgraph-ai/trustgraph/docs/tech-specs/mcp-tool-bearer-token.md

 ### Limitations

+**Current System Limitations:**
 1. **No authentication support**: Cannot connect to secured MCP servers
 2. **Security exposure**: MCP servers must be publicly accessible or use network-level security only
 3. **Production deployment issues**: Cannot follow security best practices for API endpoints

+**Limitations of This Solution:**
+1. **Single-tenant only**: One static token per MCP tool, shared across all users
+2. **No per-user credentials**: Cannot authenticate as different users or pass user context
+3. **No multi-tenant support**: Cannot isolate credentials by tenant or organization
+4. **Static tokens only**: No support for token refresh, rotation, or expiration handling
+5. **Service-level authentication**: Authenticates the TrustGraph service, not individual users
+6. **Shared security context**: All invocations of an MCP tool use the same credential

+### Use Case Applicability

+**✅ Appropriate Use Cases:**
+- Single-tenant TrustGraph deployments
+- Service-to-service authentication (TrustGraph → MCP Server)
+- Development and testing environments
+- Internal MCP tools accessed by the TrustGraph system
+- Scenarios where all users share the same MCP tool access level
+- Static, long-lived service credentials

+**❌ Inappropriate Use Cases:**
+- Multi-user systems requiring per-user authentication
+- Multi-tenant SaaS deployments with tenant isolation requirements
+- Federated authentication scenarios (SSO, OAuth, SAML)
+- Systems requiring user context propagation to MCP servers
+- Environments needing dynamic token refresh or short-lived tokens
+- Applications where different users need different permission levels
+- Compliance requirements for user-level audit trails

+**Example Appropriate Scenario:**
+A single-organization TrustGraph deployment where all employees use the same internal MCP tool (e.g., company database lookup).
+The MCP server requires authentication to prevent external access, but all internal users have the same access level.

+**Example Inappropriate Scenario:**
+A multi-tenant TrustGraph SaaS platform where Tenant A and Tenant B each need to access their own isolated MCP servers with separate credentials.
+This feature does NOT support per-tenant token management.

 ### Related Components
 - **trustgraph-flow/trustgraph/agent/mcp_tool/service.py**: MCP tool invocation service